gepetobio/100-days-of-code/r1-log.md

 ### R1D22
 Today I made some progress on my Vue version of the Random Quote Machine app.
 I still need to pass the props but the structure seems to be ok.
 I also studied Functiona Programming, Software Composition and had a pair programming session on a React/Redux app.

+### R1D23
+Today I worked a bit more on my [second Portfolio Page for FreeCodeCamp](https://codepen.io/gepetobio/full/YYYBgP/) and also had a chat with [Marilzon](https://www.linkedin.com/in/marilzon/) about his career path.
+I finally put some words on my [Functiona Programming with JavaScript Resources](https://github.com/gepetobio/functional-programming-with-javascript-resources) repo and pushed to master!
+That was quite cool!
+I also studied a bit about Drupal and PHP OOP but that was for my work... not sure if I should add this here.
+But hey, I was studying anyway!